UWB-ACM/ACMBot/README.md

 ### Setup

-Create and register a new Discord Bot application [in the Discord Application Portal.](discordapi)
+Create and register a new Discord Bot application [in the Discord Application Portal.][discordapi]

 Create a new file called `config.ini` in your local repo's root directory with the following
 contents: